 Can I donate if I am 70 years old?

 There is no upper age limit for donation.

 Can I donate if I have traveled to other countries?

 - Malaria.
-Malaria is a parasite that can be transmitted from mosquitoes to humans.
+Malaria is caused by a parasite that can be transmitted from mosquitoes to humans.
 It is found in several hundred countries, and is one of the leading causes of death from infectious diseases world-wide.
-Donors who have traveled to areas listed by the Centers for Disease Control (CDC) as malarial risk areas are deferred for 1 year after their travel ends.
+Donors who have traveled to areas listed by the Centers for Disease Control (CDC) as malarial risk areas are deferred for 3 months after their travel ends.

 - Bovine Spongiform Encephalopathy (BSE).
-BSE is commonly referred to as "Mad Cow disease" and is caused by an abnormal, transmissible protein called a prion.
+BSE, commonly referred to as "Mad Cow disease", is caused by an abnormal, transmissible protein called a prion.
 In the 1990s, the United Kingdom experienced an epidemic of the disorder in cows, with subsequent cow-to-human transmission, presumably through the food chain.
 BSE-infected cattle were also detected in other countries in Western Europe.
-Transfusion-transmission of BSE among donor-recipient pairs has been documented in a handful of cases.
-Donors who have spent more than three months in the United Kingdom from 1980-1996, and donors who resided in Western Europe for greater than five years since 1980, are permanently deferred from blood donation (http://www.fda.gov/BiologicsBloodVaccines/SafetyAvailability/ucm111482.htm).

 Can I donate if I am positive for human immunodeficiency virus (HIV) or have acquired immune deficiency syndrome (AIDS)?

 You cannot donate if you have tested positive for HIV or if you have AIDS.
-You also cannot donate if you have engaged in behavior that puts you at high risk for HIV exposure.
-For further information on high-risk behaviors, read the Donor Alert.
+You also cannot donate if you have engaged in behavior that puts you at high risk for HIV exposure, including certain sexual activities.
+For further information, read the Blood Donor Educational Material (in English) (in Spanish).

 Can I donate if I am taking pain relievers?